StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 _5.3.1.
 Steam award: Outstanding Story-Rich Game_
 _5.3.1.1.
 Community voted_

-5.3.2.
-NVGTR awards *(national academy of video game trade reviews)* 5.3.2.1.
-Journalist voted
+_5.3.2.
+NVGTR awards *(national academy of video game trade reviews)*_ _5.3.2.1.
+Journalist voted_
+The fact that *A Plague Tale* performed so well in the NVGTR Awards reflects the fact that the greater videogame industry is still a field where the sincerity of joy reflected in good narrative and gameplay design can be honored.
+Issued and named for the National Academy of Video Game Trade Reviews,

 5.3.2.1.
 Original adventure *(the most significant one)* 5.3.2.2.
 Art Direction, Period Influence *(may or may not mention)* 5.3.2.3.
 Writing in a Drama *(may or may not mention)*